amogod/harMAN/README.md

 ## Providing Extensions

-The GraphQL response allows for
+The GraphQL response allows for adding additional information in a response to a GraphQL query v